Niousha12/Intragenomic_analysis/README.md

 gunzip Data/Maize/chromosomes/*.gz
 ```

-You can also download the complete datasets and bedfiles used in the paper from the [Google Drive](https://drive.google.com/file/d/1q7fbymvlAd7XLA7D94QN575tON1qk1fR/view?usp=sharing).
+You can also download the complete datasets and bedfiles used in the paper from the [Google Drive](https://drive.google.com/file/d/1q7fbymvlAd7XLA7D94QN575tON1qk1fR/view?usp=sharing) or [Zenodo](https://doi.org/10.5281/zenodo.15700257).

 The bedfiles in this dataset were processed from the original CHM13 dataset provided by the [CHM13 GitHub repository](https://github.com/marbl/CHM13).
 However, in the `cytobands.bed` file, the color of each cytoband region is added based on the [NCBI Genome Data Viewer](https://www.ncbi.nlm.nih.gov/gdv/browser/genome/?id=GCF_009914755.1).